skinny85/eol-blog/content/articles/2020/graal-truffle-tutorial-part-0-what-is-truffle.md

 ## Summary

-So, these are the basic of Truffle (and Graal).
+So, these are the basics of Truffle (and Graal).
-In later articles in the series, we'll dive deeper into the various elements of writing the interpreter, and exploring its performance.
+In [later parts](/graal-truffle-tutorial-part-1-setup-nodes-calltarget) of the series, we'll dive deeper into the various elements of writing the interpreter, and exploring its performance.